jakekara/blockchain-final-project/README.md

         TRANSFER_TAX_DUE = TRANSFER_RATE * SALE_PRICE / 1000

-This amount is automatically deducted from sale transactions as we will see in the implementation section.
+This amount is automatically deducted from sale transactions as we will see in the "Accepting an offer" section.

 The __tax bills__ are issued whenever a tax authority wishes to do so.
 Whenever a tax bill is issued, every property within the tax authority owes this amount to the tax authority: